dhruv892/Vanilla-ToDo/README.md

-# A Vanilla Javascript Todo
+# A Vanilla Javascript Notes App

-- Built-in nice UI/UX
+- Built-in Great UI/UX
-- All the common features
+- Add new Note
+- Delete Note
+- Search Notes

 *more information will be updated soon